usnistgov/metaschema-xslt/README.md

 ## Installation and operation

-To operate in trial, test or 'bare-bones' mode, scripts are offered to perform operations with no installation except Maven and `bash` as a command line environment.
+To operate in trial, test or 'bare-bones' mode, scripts are offered to perform operations with no installation except Maven (with JDK as required) and `bash` as a command line environment.

 The utilities are however designed for integration in a range of environments, and core functionalities are implemented in XSLT 3, which is supported across platforms including Java, node JS and C.